ekimb/pasha/README.md

 Example: `./pasha generate -k 7 -l 40` will compute the hitting set for k-mer length 7 and sequence length 40, counting paths of length 34.<br>
 Example: `./pasha generate -p -k 6 -l 20` will compute the hitting set for k-mer length 6 and sequence length 20 in parallel, counting paths of length 15.<br>
 Example: `./pasha generate -a -k 8 -l 60` will compute the hitting set for k-mer length 8 and sequence length 60, counting paths of any length.<br>
-Example: `./pasha generate -a -p -k 10 -l 50` will compute the hitting set for k-mer length 10 and sequence length 50 in parallel, counting paths of any length.<br>
-Example: `./pasha generate -a 625 -p -k 10 -l 50` will compute the hitting set for k-mer length 10 and sequence length 50 in parallel, counting paths of any length, removing the top 625 vertices at a time.<br>
+Example: `./pasha generate -a 625 -k 10 -l 50` will compute the hitting set for k-mer length 10 and sequence length 50, counting paths of any length, removing the top 625 vertices at a time.<br>
 Example: `./pasha generate -p -r -k 9 -l 30` will compute the hitting set for k-mer length 9 and sequence length 30 in parallel and using randomization, counting paths of length 22.

-To compare outputs in terms of CPU usage, memory usage, running time, and set size, use the command:
+To compare outputs in terms of running time and set size, use the command:

 `./pasha benchmark -k <kmerlength> -l <seqlength>`

-Example: `./pasha benchmark -k 7 -l 60` will compute hitting sets for k-mer 7 and sequence length 60 with every method, and report CPU usage, memory usage, running time, and set size for each method.
+Example: `./pasha benchmark -k 7 -l 60` will compute hitting sets for k-mer 7 and sequence length 60 with every method, and report running time and set size for each method.

-Currently, Pasha supports k-mer lengths of 5 to 12, and sequence lengths of 20 to 200.
+Currently, PASHA supports k-mer lengths of 5 to 13, and sequence lengths of 20 to 200.
 Randomization requires computing paths in parallel; hence, in order to use the flag `-r`, the flag `-p` must be included.

-For help on either command, run `pasha <command>` without any options.
+For help on any command, run `pasha <command>` without any options.

 ### Interpreting output

-Before computing a decycling or hitting set, Pasha will create a directory named `pasha_<kmerlength>`, and report the filenames the sets will be saved in.
+Before computing a decycling or hitting set, PASHA will create a directory named `pasha_<kmerlength>`, and report the filenames the sets will be saved in.

-For `pasha decycling`, Pasha will report the size of the decycling set.
+For `pasha decycling`, PASHA will report the size of the decycling set.

-For `pasha generate`, Pasha will report the length of the longest remaining path in the graph, the running time, and the size of the hitting set.
+For `pasha generate`, PASHA will report the length of the longest remaining path in the graph, the running time, and the size of the hitting set.
+When run with randomization enabled, PASHA will also report values of delta, epsilon, and alpha.

+For `pasha benchmark`, PASHA will report the length of the longest remaining path in the graph, the running time, and the size of the hitting set.

 `usr@usr:~/pasha$ ./pasha decycling -k 5`